tensorlayer/HyperPose/README.md

-# OpenPose-Plus: Post Estimation in the Wild
+# OpenPose-Plus: Pose Estimation in the Wild

 </a>
 <p align="center">